ShadeShiner/RayTracerChallenge-Python/README.md

 There is also a C language equivalent version of this repository that was used to investigate and learn C. https://github.com/ShadeShiner/RayTracerChallenge-C

+Generated images from this project can be seen within the /src/generated_images/ directory path.
+The images are in the .ppm format, so a program like GIMP can open this file successfully.
+There is converters that can be found online as well.